unrealwork/atsd-use-cases/USInternationalTrade/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/53e42403)

 In addition to looking at graphical outputs, we can also perform [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview), which can be used to search for specific information contained in this dataset.
-For example, how did 2016 look for trade balance (in billions USD) to regions of the world as a whole:
+For example, how did 2016 look for the United States for trade balance (in billions USD) with regions of the world as a whole:

 ```sql
 SELECT e.tags.ctyname AS region,